The Bodyguard (1992 film): Plot

-A few days after Nicki's funeral is the Academy Awards ceremony, where Frank gives Rachel a panic button in the shape of a cross to immediately alert him to any trouble.
-Despite this, a plethora of backstage technical issues hamper Frank's efforts to monitor the proceedings closely.
+A few days after Nicki's funeral, the Academy Awards ceremony occurs.
+Frank gives Rachel a panic button in the shape of a cross to immediately alert him to any trouble.
+Despite this, many backstage technical issues hamper Frank's efforts to monitor the proceedings closely.
 While presenting an award, Rachel freezes and runs offstage, angry at Frank for embarrassing her with overprotective measures.

-Later, Rachel is announced as the winner for Best Actress, but as she comes on stage to accept the award, Portman is revealed to be the hitman, masquerading as the bodyguard for the ceremony's host.
-Frank notices Portman pointing a gun disguised as a camera at Rachel; as Portman prepares for the fatal shot, Frank runs onstage and leaps in front of Rachel, taking the bullet meant for her and setting off chaos amongst the audience.
-Immediately regaining his balance, Frank shoots and kills Portman when he targets Rachel again.
-Frank is left wounded, and Rachel calls for help, all the while urging him to stay with her as he slowly passes out.
+Later, Rachel is announced as the winner for Best Actress.
+As she comes on stage to accept the award, Portman is revealed to be the hitman, masquerading as the bodyguard for the ceremony's host.
+Frank notices Portman pointing a gun disguised as a camera at Rachel and preparing for the fatal shot.
+He runs onstage, leaps in front of Rachel and takes the bullet meant for her.
+As chaos erupts amongst the audience, Portman targets Rachel again, only to be shot and killed by Frank.
+While Rachel urges Frank to remain conscious and calls for help, he slowly passes out.

 Frank recovers from the shooting and bids farewell to Rachel at the airport, both knowing their relationship would never work out.
-After the plane starts to take off, Rachel suddenly orders the plane to stop, jumps out and runs to Frank for one last passionate kiss.
-Some time later Rachel performs "I Will Always Love You" on a stage, while elsewhere Frank is at an annual dinner keeping a vigilant eye on his next assignment.
+After the plane starts to take off, Rachel suddenly orders the plane to stop, jumps out, and runs to Frank for one last passionate kiss.

+Some time later, Rachel performs "I Will Always Love You" on a stage, while elsewhere Frank is at an annual dinner, keeping a vigilant eye on his next assignment.
 A minister is seen holding a cross similar to the one he gave Rachel.

 Cast

-In addition, Tony Pierce plays the stalker, while the Academy Awards ceremony includes Robert Wuhl as the host, Richard Schiff as a stage manager, journalist Chris Connelly as the red carpet M.C. and Debbie Reynolds as herself.
-David Foster and Linda Thompson also have cameos as the Oscars music director and an audience member respectively.